 How to Decide Who to Ask

-Just because someone can cosign for you doesn’t mean they should.
-This should be someone you completely trust, and you expect to have a long, positive relationship with—not the person who seems most likely to say yes.
+Just because someone can cosign for you doesn’t mean you should ask.
+This should be someone you completely trust, and you expect to have a long, positive relationship with while repaying the loan—not the person who seems most likely to say yes.

 It’s easy for money to ruin relationships, so don’t ask someone who may feel obligated to say yes but wouldn’t be able to make payments in the event of an emergency.
 While you should never take on a loan you aren’t positive you’ll be able to pay, life happens, and the last thing you want is to inadvertently pin a huge burden on someone who can’t afford it.

-A financially responsible cosigner with excellent credit can help you get the lowest possible interest rate for your loan.
+A financially responsible cosigner with excellent or good credit score can help you get a lower interest rate for your loan amount.

 Has someone asked you to cosign their private student loan?
 Check out our Guide to Cosigning Private Student Loans.